vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ### Another language

 Now, suppose that we work in a bilingual workplace and all our PDFs have a German version too.
-We want to store the German PDFs in Peakboard Hub as well, so that our app can access them.
-So, we create sub-folder for each PDF category:
+We want to store the German PDFs in Peakboard Hub as well, so that our bulletin board can access them.
+So, we add a German sub-folder for each PDF category:

 ```
 Template_Company_Information_PDF/